Who We Are

 Program Manager for the Center for the Advancement of Contemplative Education

-Carla Mueller, MDiv., is an Instructor in Naropa’s Core College, and Graduate School of Psychology, with an emphasis on the exploration of loving-kindness through the wisdom of the body, emotions, and the elements.
+Carla Burns, MDiv, is an instructor in Naropa’s Core College and Graduate School of Counseling & Psychology, with an emphasis on the exploration of loving-kindness through the wisdom of the body, emotions, and the elements.
 She is particularly passionate about the ways in which contemplative practice communities can come to understand and hold multiple ways of being and knowing, and how we embody and utilize space as a means to personal, collective and cosmic liberation.
 In addition, she is certified Mindfulness Instructor at Naropa University, she co-developed Naropa’s Embodied Mindfulness in Teaching Training program and is the Program Manager for the Center for the Advancement of Contemplative Education.